2022 Nathan's Hot Dog Eating Contest Odds, Prop Bets and Totals

 Women’s Hot Dog Eating Contest Odds 2022

 After sitting out in 2021, Miki Sudo will make her return on Monday as the heavy favorite to win the women’s hot dog eating contest.
-The seven-time reigning women’s champion is currently pregnant but is still favored at -5000 odds to win her eighth Mustard Belt.
+The seven-time reigning women’s champion is coming back from maternity leave but is still favored at -5000 odds to win her eighth Mustard Belt.

 While there is no real competition against Sudo, fans can cash in free bets to take the 2021 Nathan’s hot dog contest winner Michelle Lesco at +1000 odds on Monday.